Strategic communication of narratives: Model and notation

+Upon observing a report $r \in \sigma(M)$ given the sender strategy $\sigma$, the receiver updates his belief to $\mu_1=\mu_1^r$ using the \emph{Dempster-Shafer updating rule} \citep{dempster1968generalization,shafer1976mathematical}:\footnote{The full Bayesian updating rule \citep{fagin1991uncertainty} is equivalent to the Dempster-Shafer updating rule in this case under the convention $0/0=1$.}

-Without loss of generality, we restrict attention to pure strategies and assume that the receiver takes an on-equilibrium-path action if she observes an off-equilibrium message, which implies that we can ignore such deviations.
+where $\tilde M=\sigma^{-1}(r)$.
+Note that indeed the posterior $\mu_1^r$ gives rise to the minimal feasible set $\tilde{M}(\mu_1^r) = \sigma^{-1}(r)$; the indicative meaning of message $r$ is thus ``$m^T\in\tilde{M}(\mu_1^r)$''.
+We restrict attention to pure strategies and assume that the receiver takes an on-equilibrium-path action if she observes an off-equilibrium message, which implies that we can ignore such deviations.\footnote{Note that the restriction to pure strategies is without loss of generality for the receiver, since the utility-maximizing action is unique.}